Reserve Matching with Thresholds: Related Literature on Theory and Vaccine Allocation

 \cite{KS16} introduced the \emph{matching with slot-specific priorities} model, which was later on adapted in several papers studying real-life applications of reserve systems with non-overlapping categories such as \cite*{DKPS18} for school choice in Boston, and \cite*{DPS20} in the context of school choice in Chicago.
 Some recent papers that study non-overlapping reserves, all in the context of Indian affirmative action, are by \cite{AT17, AT20, AT22, AT23}.

 The study of overlapping reserve categories is a more recent development in the field.
-To the best of our knowledge, an instance of overlapping categories was first studied by \cite*{gonczarowski2020matching} in the context of diversity requirements of pre-military gap year programs in Israel.
-Other papers include \cite{AB21} in the context of affirmative action policies for Brazilian colleges, \cite{SY22} for Indian affirmative action, and \cite{PSUY20} for medical rationing and vaccine allocation.
+Some papers include \cite*{gonczarowski2020matching} in the context of diversity requirements of pre-military gap year programs in Israel, \cite{AB21} in the context of affirmative action policies for Brazilian colleges, \cite{SY22} for Indian affirmative action, and \cite{PSUY20} for medical rationing and vaccine allocation.
 A theory of generic reserve systems with overlapping categories was developed by \cite{PSUY20}.
 Unlike our model, the model in their paper does not incorporate the smartness constraints and the option of having two thresholds.
 Rather, they only have a set of agents who are eligible for each category.

-Our Max-in-Max algorithm contributes to the field of matching theory and combinatorial optimization.
+Our Max-in-Max algorithm contributes to the fields of matching theory and combinatorial optimization.
 In the Max-in-Max algorithm, we use the augmenting paths technique.
-Some well-known algorithms using the augmenting paths technique include the Hopcroft-Karp algorithm \citep{HK73}, the Edmond's Blossom algorithm \citep{E65}, and the Ford-Fulkerson algorithm \citep{FF56} for finding a maximal matching.
-Note that we use the Hopcroft-Karp algorithm in the first step of Smart Pipeline Matching Mechanism to find a matching that is maximal in resource allocation.
-The proof technique we use in \cref{Max-in-Max correctness} showing the correctness of the Max-in-Max algorithm is similar in spirit to the proof of Berge's lemma \citep{Berge57}.
+Some well-known algorithms using the augmenting paths technique include the Hopcroft-Karp algorithm \citeyearpar{HK73}, the Edmond's Blossom algorithm \citeyearpar{E65}, the Ford-Fulkerson algorithm \citeyearpar{FF56} for finding a maximum matching, and the Hungarian algorithm \citep{Kuhn55, Munkres57} for finding a maximum one-to-one weighted matching.
+Note that we use the Hopcroft-Karp algorithm to find a matching that is maximum in resource allocation as input to Max-in-Max.
+A more recent strand of the literature builds on the Hungarian algorithm to compute one-to-many \citep{Many-to-One-KM} and many-to-many \citep{Many-to-many-KM} weighted matchings in a computationally efficient manner.

 Note that algorithms mentioned in the above paragraph are used to maximize over a single objective.
-Our Max-in-Max algorithm also contribute to the field of multi-objective optimization problems.
-The max-in-max desideratum is a \emph{lexicographic} optimization objective.
-A general method for solving such problems is to sequentially proceed over the objectives, which is greedy in nature.
-The Max-in-Max algorithm we propose avoids the use of greedy algorithms and brings a tailored solution to the lexicographic maximal matching problem.
+Our Max-in-Max algorithm also contributes to the field of multi-objective optimization problems.
+The max-in-max desideratum is a \emph{lexicographic} optimization objective, and the Max-in-Max algorithm brings a tailored solution to this lexicographic maximum matching problem.